Alaska marine ecosystem science

 Why Was This Initiative Introduced in Dade Schools?

 You might be thinking, “Why Alaska?
 We live in Florida.”
 It’s a great question, and here’s the counterintuitive insight: studying a distant, complex ecosystem gives our students a powerful new lens to understand our own local challenges in Biscayne Bay and the Everglades.
+The principles of ecosystem balance, human impact, and data-driven conservation are universal.
+By analyzing them in a different context, students can see our local issues with fresh eyes, free from preconceived notions.

 According to a 2022 report from the Pew Research Center, only 29% of U.S. adults rate their country’s K-12 STEM education as being among the best in the world.
 Initiatives like Alaskan Seiti are designed to directly address this by making science tangible and exciting.
+The program is also designed to directly align with Florida’s state science standards, especially those focusing on Earth’s systems and human impact (like standard SC.7.E.6.6 — which covers human activities on Earth).
+It ensures our kids aren’t just engaged, but also required curriculum.

 What Skills Will My Child Learn?

 The real value of the Alaskan Seiti program isn’t just learning about whales and ice.
 It’s about building a toolkit of critical skills that are essential for high school, college, and the modern workforce.
 This goes far beyond simple memorization.
+Your child will actively develop:

-• Data Analysis: They won’t just read stats; they’ll interpret charts, graphs, and maps to draw their own conclusions.
+• Data Analysis: They won’t just read stats. they’ll interpret charts, graphs, and maps to draw their own conclusions.

 • Critical Thinking: Students must evaluate different sources, identify bias, and form a coherent argument based on evidence.